-Kansas City Chiefs will play San Francisco 49ers in the Super Bowl LIV
+Kansas City Chiefs will play San Francisco 49ers in Super Bowl LIV

-(CNN)The Kansas City Chiefs will play the San Francisco 49ers in the Super Bowl LIV next month.
+(CNN)The Kansas City Chiefs will play the San Francisco 49ers in Super Bowl LIV next month.

 The Chiefs won the AFC Championship game, defeating the Tennessee Titans 35-24 Sunday at Arrowhead Stadium in Kansas City, Missouri.
 The 49ers defeated the Green Bay Packers 37-20 in the NFC Championship game at Levi's Stadium in Santa Clara, California.